uverus2/StaffSearch/readme.md

 ## Assets

 You can find the assets in the `/public` folder.
 Webpack has been already set up for you with [file-loader](https://webpack.js.org/loaders/file-loader/) for images and [SVGR](https://github.com/gregberge/svgr) for SVG's.
 If you need an example, the `Example` component shows how you would import and use images and SVG's.

+# Have a question or issue?

+Submit a new issue in the issue tracker [here](https://gitlab.com/solent-university/public/solent-interview-project/-/issues).